edgarh2e/in_malinalli/README.md

 # In Malinalli

-## Repository to keep a memory to store usefull information realated to mexican plants.
+## Repository to keep a memory to store usefull information realated to mexican plants and its uses.